East Cornwall · PL31 · Cornwall Council North

 Why Bodmin is its own job.

 Conservation Area covers the historic streets including Fore Street and Honey Street.
 Bodmin Moor (separately AONB) lies to the east; Bodmin Town Council operates active input on town centre regeneration.
+That sets the scene before any design work begins.
 For full build package specifically, parts of Bodmin sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape.
-That's why we treat every Bodmin project as a PL31-area job first — not a generic Cornwall job with a postcode bolted on.
+It's the kind of detail that decides whether a Bodmin application gets approved at eight weeks or stalls in committee.
+The modern Persimmon and Bellway estates that dominate Bodmin (and continue out toward Lanivet) set the tone for any full build package scheme here.

 Planning note